-Have you ever driven around Missoula, Bozeman or Flathead and seen a “build-to-suit” sign on a piece of land and wondered what it meant?
-Or why you should care?
+Have you ever driven around Montana and seen a “build-to-suit” sign on a piece of land and wondered what it meant?
+Why you should care?

 Well, that depends.